Digital Services Tax

-Social media platforms:For this type of business, the tax would attach to revenues generated by advertising targeted at UK users.
-For example, where a UK user clicks on advertisement.
-In addition, it will also seek to tax other forms of sales revenues such a subscription fees paid by UK users;
+In addition, it will also seek to tax other forms of sales revenues such a subscription fees paid by UK users

-- In excess of £500m of worldwide turnover from relevant activities; and
+- More than £500m of international turnover from relevant activities; and

-- In excess of £25m of worldwide turnover from relevant activities linked to UK users.
+- More than £25m of international turnover from relevant activities linked to UK users.

 The new tax is only payable on the excess of revenues over that £25m line in the sand.

-There is also what is referred to as a “safe harbour”.
-This is a provision that will allows for businesses with very low profit margins (or loss-making businesses) to elect an alternative form of calculation and a lower rate of digital services tax.
+This is designed to allow provision businesses with very low profit margins – or businesses that are making a loss – to elect an alternative form of calculating the tax and a reduced rate of digital services tax.

-Of course, if a tax is paid on revenues and the business also suffers UK corporation tax then there will be double taxation of the same profits.
+If a tax is paid on revenues and the business also suffers UK corporation tax on its profits then there clearly will be double taxation.

-Accordingly, amounts paid under this new tax are deductible against UK corporation tax under the normal rules.
+As such, any amounts paid under the digital services tax are deductible against UK corporation tax.

-If you have any queries about the new digital services tax on revenues then please do not hesitate to get in touch
+If you have any queries about the new digital services tax, or any other tax matters,then please do not hesitate to get in touch